me11203sci/wiki-application-for-tunes/README.md

 1. Assign the issue to yourself if you intend to work on the issue; otherwise leave it unassigned for triage.

 > [!NOTE]
-> It may be nessessary to take a large issue and repeat the issue creation process until it is broken up into more managable tasks.
+> It may be necessary to take a large issue and repeat the issue creation process until it is broken up into more managable tasks.

 After this, proceed to create a local working branch title composed of the your last name (lowercase) and a brief description of the issue you are working on (in [Pascal Case](https://wiki.c2.com/?PascalCase)), for example `dennison/SpotifyAPISearch`.
 ### Code Style Guide
-Programming paradigm.
-Textual uses OOP, otherwise we will try to use FP or DOP.
+To maintain consistency, readability, and long-term maintainability across the codebase, contributors are expected to follow the coding principles stated here.

-Adherence to design patterns.
+`waft` adopts a hybrid programming paradigm.
+Textual adheres to [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) principles, as components and widgets lend themselves well to encapsulation.
+By contrast, we otherwise implement application logic and data transformation using [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and [data oriented programming](https://en.wikipedia.org/wiki/Data-oriented_design) principles respectively.

-mypy. type enforcement.
+We advise contributors to follow established design and architectural conventions, this can primarily be seen through the aforementioned used of the Model-Update-View utilized within the application logic.
+For other aspects of the project, it is advisable to refer to the [Refactoring Guru](https://refactoring.guru/design-patterns) online guide to design patterns and explanation.

-Formatting using Black.
+Code quality is maintained through a suite of automated tools integrated into our development workflow.
+All functions and classes must include explicit type hints validated with `mypy`, ensuring type consistency and early detection of logic errors.
+Source files need to be formatted with `black`, which enforces a uniform code style across the repository.
+Before opening a pull request, contributors must run `flake8` and `pylint` to identify unused imports, complexity issues, and potential code smells.

-flake8. pylint.
+Tests should be written with `pytest` and measured using `Coverage.py` to ensure that new code maintains or improves overall coverage thresholds.
+In parallel, all public modules, classes, and functions must include clear and descriptive docstrings following the conventions laid out by the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#examples) convention.
+Documentation coverage is tracked with `interrogate`, ensuring that the codebase remains both verifiable and intelligible.

-testing and documentation.
+All of these checks are automated in the CI pipeline to ensure that every merge meets consistent standards of clarity, maintainability, and correctness.
 ### Commit Style Guide
 For this project, we have attempted to follow the [guidance](https://cbea.ms/git-commit/) outlined by [cbeams](https://cbea.ms/author/cbeams/), which can be summarized in the following 7 rules:
 1. Separate subject from body with a blank line.